team10nb/PublicFiles/README.md

 # PublicFiles
-This is a test sentence
+This is the public space for storing minutes files etc.